rfhb/ctrdata/README.md

 and the [REST API for `CTGOV2`](https://clinicaltrials.gov/data-about-studies/learn-about-api).
 For more details, call `help("ctrdata-registers")`.
-This is one of the reasons why `ctrdata` handles the situation as if there were 2 registers.
+This is one of the reasons why `ctrdata` handles the situation as if these were two different registers.

 - Search used in this example:
   <https://www.clinicaltrials.gov/search?cond=Neuroblastoma&aggFilters=ages:child,results:with,studyType:int>